Romer-Morales/CCM101-rfmorales/Laboratory-02-Build-the-Cloud-Infrastructure-Blueprint/cloud-provider-comparison.md

 ## Guide Questions

 ### 1. Which cloud provider offers the broadest range of services?
 Explain your answer.
-Amazon Web Services (AWS) currently offers the broadest range of services.
-It has been in the market the longest and provides the most services across compute, storage, databases, AI, networking, and more.
+the Amazon Web Services  currently they offers the broadest range of services.
+It has been in the market the longest and provides the most services across compute, storage, databases, AI, networking, and more that all.

 ### 2. Which cloud platform would you recommend for an organization that primarily uses Microsoft products?
 Why?
-I would recommend Microsoft Azure.
+i dont know but from my research I would recommend Microsoft Azure.
 It integrates very well with Microsoft products such as Windows Server, Office 365, Active Directory, and Microsoft 365, making management easier for companies already using Microsoft tools.

 ### 3. Which platform is widely recognized for Artificial Intelligence (AI), Machine Learning (ML), and Kubernetes services?
-Google Cloud Platform (GCP) is widely recognized for its strength in Artificial Intelligence, Machine Learning, and Kubernetes (Google Kubernetes Engine).
+the Google Cloud Platform is widely recognized for its strength in Artificial Intelligence, Machine Learning, and Kubernetes (Google Kubernetes Engine).

 ### 4. What similarities did you observe among the three cloud providers?
 All three providers offer similar core services: virtual machines (compute), object storage, virtual networks, and identity management.
-They all allow users to create scalable infrastructure without buying physical servers.
+They all allow users to create scalable infrastructure without buying physical servers they offering provider of IaaS,PaaS,SaaS that they similarities.